BatchClayderman/Cryptography-Schemes/README.md

 		return (w, )
 ```

-After multiple experiments, we found the following issues, some of which led to computation errors in coefficient computation and polynomial computation.
+After multiple experiments, we found the following issues in some versions of the Python charm library, some of which led to computation errors in coefficient computation and polynomial computation.
 Especially, the polynomial computation result of one of the roots based on the corresponding coefficients figured out is always non-zero.

 - When ZR elements are used to express the coefficients, the following issues occur.
+These issues are fixed in [https://github.com/JHUISI/charm/pull/328](https://github.com/JHUISI/charm/pull/328).
   - ``self.__group.init(ZR, 1)`` multiplied by the ZR element from the same ``PairingGroup`` object does not equal to the ZR element itself.
   - Although some implementations ask users to specify ``0`` and ``1`` in the ZR field, the polynomial computation result of one of the roots, based on the corresponding coefficients figured out, is still always non-zero.
 - When G1 elements are used to express the coefficients, the following issues occur.
   - ``self.__group.init(G1, 1)`` shows ``O``, and it is multiplied by any ZR element, integer, or ``float`` object is always ``O``.
   - While ``self.__group.init(G1, 1)`` (``O``) plus any G1 element is the G1 element itself, ``O`` multiplied by any G1 element itself is also the G1 element, which is strange.
 - Exponentiation does not appear to be a repetition of multiplication.
+These issues are fixed in [https://github.com/JHUISI/charm/pull/328](https://github.com/JHUISI/charm/pull/328).
   - Neither ``x ** 2`` nor ``x ** self.__group.init(ZR, 2)`` is the same as ``x * x`` for any ``x`` belonging to the ``Element`` type.
   - While ``2 == self.__group.init(ZR, 2)`` returns ``False``, ``x ** 2`` returns the same as ``x ** self.__group.init(ZR, 2)`` where ``x`` is a G1 element, which is strange.
 - The type of roots passed to the method is limited, which is not flexible enough.
+- The last inner loop of each outer loop performs a multiplication by 1, which is unnecessary.
 - $\cdots$

 Therefore, we have to avoid using the ``1`` or ``0`` in any coefficient computation in ``PairingGroup`` environments.
 The final method is shown as follows.